AlexiaDelorme/project-cookbook/README.md

 - I used Picasa to resize some of the images.

 ##### [ImageOptim](https://imageoptim.com/mac) & [TinyPNG](https://tinypng.com)
-- I used ImageOptim and TinyPNG to optimize the size of the images.
+- I used ImageOptim and TinyPNG to optimize the size of my images.

 ##### [Imgbb](https://imgbb.com)
 - For recipes images, I decided to store them externally using Imgbb.